Inherited Risk: The BRCA Gene Explained

 - Cancers in both breasts (same time or different times)

 - Breast and ovarian cancers in same woman or family

-- Two or more BRCA1 or BRCA2-related cancers in a single family member
+- Two or more BRCA1 or BRCA2-related cancers in one or more family member

 - Personal history of male breast cancer

-- Ashkenazi Jewish (Eastern European) ethnicity with a family history of breast or ovarian cancer
+- Ashkenazi Jewish (Eastern European) ethnicity with a family history of breast, prostate, pancreatic or ovarian cancer

 How Is BRCA Testing Done?